-Emplo Disco oyee holds a de minimis number of restricted stock units in proposer's ultimate parent company (Warner Bros. very, Inc.) through a company equity/performance plan.
+Employee holds a de minimis number of restricted stock units in proposer's ultimate parent company (Warner Bros.
+Discovery, Inc.) through a company equity/performance plan.
 The amount held is far less than 1%.

-4. Are there any outstanding loans, guarantees or any other form of security or lease or any other type of contribution made in whole or in part between you and the business submitting the questionnaire?
+- Are there any outstanding loans, guarantees or any other form of security or lease or any other type of contribution made in whole or in part between you and the business submitting the questionnaire?
+YES [] NO [X] If Yes, provide details. - Within the past 3 years, have you been a principal owner or officer of any business or notfor-profit organization other than the one submitting the questionnaire?
+YES [] NO [X] If Yes, provide details. - Has any governmental entity awarded any contracts to a business or organization listed in Section 5 in the past 3 years while you were a principal owner or officer?
 YES [] NO [X] If Yes, provide details.

-5. than in the past 3 years, have you been a principal owner or officer of any business or notfor-profit organization other the one submitting the questionnaire?]
-NO [X] If Yes, provide details.
-6. while Iny governmental entity awarded any contracts to a business or organization listed in Section 5 in the past 3 years you were a principal owner or officer?]
-NO [X] If Yes, provide details. anv a ction ta irmative answer is required below whether the sanction arose automatically, by operation of law, or as a result of ken by a government agency.
+NOTE: An affirmative answer is required below whether the sanction arose automatically, by operation of law, or as a result of any action taken by a government agency.
 Provide a detailed response to all questions checked "YES".
-If you need more space, ne appropriate page and attach it to the questionnaire.
-7. In th you l a. e past (5) years, have you and/or any affiliated businesses or not-for-profit organizations listed in Section 5 in which have been a principal owner or officer: Been debarred by any government agency from entering into contracts with that agency?
-YES [] NO [X] If yes, provide an explanation of the circumstances and corrective action taken. b.
+If you need more space, photocopy the appropriate page and attach it to the questionnaire.

+- 7. In the past (5) years, have you and/or any affiliated businesses or not-for-profit organizations listed in Section 5 in which you have been a principal owner or officer: - a.
+Been debarred by any government agency from entering into contracts with that agency?
+YES [] NO [X] If yes, provide an explanation of the circumstances and corrective action taken. - b.
 Been declared in default and/or terminated for cause on any contract, and/or had any contracts cancelled for cause?
-YES [] NO [X] If yes, provide an explanation of the circumstances and corrective action taken. c.
-Been denied the award of a contract and/or the opportunity to bid on a contract, including, but not limited to, failure to meet pre-qualification standards?
-YES [] NO [X] If yes, provide an explanation of the circumstances and corrective action taken. d.
-Been suspended by any government agency from entering into any contract with it; and/or is any action pending that could formally debar or otherwise affect such business's ability to bid or propose on contract?

 YES [] NO [X] If yes, provide an explanation of the circumstances and corrective action taken.

-8. subj beer e any of the businesses or organizations listed in response to Question 5 filed a bankruptcy petition and/or been the ect of involuntary bankruptcy proceedings during the past 7 years, and/or for any portion of the last 7 year period, in a state of bankruptcy as a result of bankruptcy proceedings initiated more than 7 years ago and/or is any such ness now the subject of any pending bankruptcy proceedings, whenever initiated? [] NO [X] If 'Yes', provide details for each such instance.
+- Been denied the award of a contract and/or the opportunity to bid on a contract, including, but not limited to, failure to meet pre-qualification standards?
+YES [] NO [X] If yes, provide an explanation of the circumstances and corrective action taken. - Been suspended by any government agency from entering into any contract with it; and/or is any action pending that could formally debar or otherwise affect such business's ability to bid or propose on contract?
+YES [] NO [X] If yes, provide an explanation of the circumstances and corrective action taken. - 8.
+Have any of the businesses or organizations listed in response to Question 5 filed a bankruptcy petition and/or been the subject of involuntary bankruptcy proceedings during the past 7 years, and/or for any portion of the last 7 year period, been in a state of bankruptcy as a result of bankruptcy proceedings initiated more than 7 years ago and/or is any such business now the subject of any pending bankruptcy proceedings, whenever initiated?
+YES [] NO [X] If 'Yes', provide details for each such instance.
 (Provide a detailed response to all questions check "Yes".
 If you need more space, photocopy the appropriate page and attached it to the questionnaire.)